 Isabella first met yoga in 2004 when she sought help for an injury from running.
 When she discovered the many positive benefits of yoga practice she began exploring different yoga styles and eventually found Ashtanga yoga which she has been practising since.
 She has been teaching full time since 2009 and in 2014 she received Sharath Jois’ blessing to teach the primary and intermediate series in Ashtanga Yoga.
 In the summer of 2016 Isabella participated in a 2 month special course for teachers with Sharath Jois.
 Since then she has also twice (January 2018 and 2019) had the privilege to assist him in class for a full month at the main shala in Mysore.
 She returns to India regularly to practice, study and to further develop her chanting skills and studies of yoga philosophy and Sanskrit.

-Since she started practicing yoga she has been fortunate to practice and study with several senior Ashtanga Yoga teachers such as Rolf and Marci Naujokat, Eddie Stern, Richard Freeman, David Swenson, Maty Ezraty , Susanna Finocchi and Eileen Gauthier.
+Since she started practicing yoga she has been fortunate to practice and study with several senior Ashtanga Yoga teachers such as Rolf and Marci Naujokat, Richard Freeman and Mary Taylor, Eddie Stern, David Swenson, Maty Ezraty , Susanna Finocchi and Eileen Gauthier.
 Prior to Ashtanga yoga she also studied the Dynamic Yoga Teaching Method with Godfrey Devereux.

 In addition, Isabella is a certified yoga therapist for mental health (depression, anxiety, trauma), a qualified lifestyle coach and relaxation therapist.
 She has devoted much of the past eight years of her yoga practice and teaching to study end explore how yoga affects our nervous system , our mental health and in particular how the practice can help increase our resistance resilience and ability to self-regulate.
 Isabella has over 18 years of experience from working in health and fitness worldwide and has studied both anatomy and movement mechanics extensively.